joshhornby/joshhornby.github.io/_drafts/2025-01-01-integrating-ai-systems.md

 Every company is looking to pick an AI platform right now.
 You get endless demo calls, benchmarks, and new "best models" every few months.
 It's easy to get caught up comparing all the latest scores.

-But here's the thing: the "best" model is always temporary.
+But the "best" model is always temporary.
 What actually matters is how well the platform fits into the way your team already works.
 That's what sticks.

 We should've learned this from the SaaS years.
 Back then, we kept adding new tools for every problem, suddenly you're drowning in logins, dashboards, and clunky hand-offs between systems.
 Each tool on its own made sense, but stitching it all together turned into a real challenge.